 Reporting periods ending on or after January 2020

 Because of the declaration by the WHO of a global health emergency on 31 January 2020, COVID-19 financial reporting implications are no longer a ‘non-adjusting subsequent event’, and the impacts on transactions and balances recognised in financial statements are likely to be significant for many entities.
-This would include impairment issues relating to financial assets, non-financial assets, inventories, E&E assets, investments in associates and joint ventures, deferred tax asset balances, as well as triggering onerous contracts.
+This would include impairment issues relating to financial assets, non-financial assets, inventories, E&E assets, investments in associates and joint ventures, deferred tax asset balances, as well as triggering onerous contracts, and other lease accounting issues as a result of lease concessions.
 Going concern assessments for many entities will also be severely impacted by uncertainty over future forecasts, and there are a range of other potential financial reporting implications as well.
-Please refer to our International Financial Reporting Bulletin 2020/03 for more information.
+Please refer to our International Financial Reporting Bulletins 2020/03, 2020/05, 2020/06, 2020/07 and 2020/08 for more information.